TheKinghaMaster/Git_project/README.md

 The other three members of my group are :-

-Shivani tyagi
+1.Shivani tyagi
-ketan kapoor
+2.ketan kapoor
-Maitri
+3.Maitri

 They are the contributors in my Git_project.